Emmett Till: Historical markers

 The first highway marker remembering Emmett Till, erected in 2006, was defaced with "KKK", and then completely covered with black paint.

 In 2007, eight markers were erected at sites associated with Till's lynching.
 The marker at the "River Spot" where Till's body was found was torn down in 2008, presumably thrown in the river.
 A replacement sign received more than 100 bullet holes over the next few years.
 Another replacement was installed in June 2018, and in July it was vandalized by bullets.
 Three University of Mississippi students were suspended from their fraternity after posing in front of the bullet-riddled marker, with guns, and uploading the photo to Instagram.
-As stated by Jerry Mitchell, "It is not clear whether the fraternity students shot the sign or are simply posing before it."
+As stated by reporter Jerry Mitchell, "It is not clear whether the fraternity students shot the sign or are simply posing before it."
 In 2019, a fourth sign was erected.
 It is made of steel, weighs 500 lb, is over 1 in thick, and is said by its manufacturer to be indestructible.